 2. Ensures a Clean and Sustainable Environment

 Going green considerably reduces the carbon footprint on the environment.
 By lessening the pollution, you contribute to conserving resources and reducing energy consumption to ensure a clean and sustainable environment.
-It is also very effective in slowing down climate change, which is increasing at an alarming rate.
+It is also very effective in slowing down the consequences of climate change, which is increasing at an alarming rate.
 Greenhouse emission is the highest contributing factor to climate change.
 When you go green, you reduce the emission of greenhouse gases in the environment that slows the earth’s warming.

 3. It Adds Durability to Your Home